 What is the best material to 3D print miniatures?

 FLA+ filament is generally considered to be one of the best materials to print 3D miniatures with.
-This is because it is especially durable, as well as being flexible, so you can create some detailed and interestingly shaped models with it.
+This is because it is especially durable, as well as flexible, so you can create some detailed and interestingly shaped models with it.